 You must register on the Marketwatch website to access the game, (click here for more information) but in the many years I have used this website and game for Econ 212, I have never seen any spam, or other “problems” associated with registering.
 You do not need to provide a credit card or other payment type, so if you are asked for anything like this, there’s something wrong.

 The game is private, so you will need to use the game password.
-The main game is called UNMEcon212F17 and the password is Econ212F17.
-There’s also an additional, practice game called UNMEcon212F17A with the password (Econ212F17A).
-The practice game, which starts in August at the beginning of class and runs the whole semester, lets you establish your portfolio and get used to buying and selling shares.
-You can continue with the practice game for the whole semester, or you can start the main game which starts in October and runs for two months, or you can play both.
-The best plan is to play both games, so you can try out different strategies in each.
-I will score your best performance in either game for the two scoring months if you choose to continue with both.
+The game is called UNMEcon212S18 and the password is Econ212S18.
+Because of the limited time to play the game (less than two months) the game will be broken into two periods and your performance in each period will be scored.
+I will score your best performance in either period, and over both periods.
 Your performance will be judged against the benchmark market index, the S&P500.
 If the return you earn on your portfolio matches that of the index, you will get 180/200.
 Outperform the index and you can earn a higher score to a maximum of 240/200.

 Once registered with Marketwatch, you should search for the class games once they are active by date by typing in “UNMEcon212…” into the Game Search box.
 Once you join the game(s) you can buy and sell shares, take long and short positions in stocks, and buy on margin.
 You have $100,000 plus margin account.
 You cannot buy penny stocks.
 In the past the majority of students have managed to do at least as well as the reference Index.

 General Layout of Course Topics

 Each Topic contains the following material and tasks.

 Content – the equivalent of lecture notes, which could also include a video (probably me talking over slides, or hand-written notes or a diagram.)